ropensci/exoplanets/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 note

 * This is a resubmission.
-In this submission I have updated the package to use the 'new' API as the 'old' is in the process of being deprecated.
+In this submission I have updated the title to remove the API URL which this package uses.

-* 1 note is for new submission, the other is for title case in the descriptions 'Title' field as the url is not title case.